oumi-ai/oumi/STYLE_GUIDE.md

 ```
 pre-commit run  # run all hooks on changed files
 pre-commit run --all-files  # or, run all hooks on all files
-pre-commit run ruff --all-files  # or, run specific tool (e.g., ruff) on all files
 ```

 ## 1.3.
 Code Formatting

-LeMa uses the [ruff](https://github.com/google/yapf) formatter for general formatting.
-These checks run through pre-commit (see section 2.2).
+LeMa uses the [ruff](https://github.com/astral-sh/ruff) formatter for general formatting.
+These checks run through pre-commit (see section 1.2).
 These checks can also be run manually via:

 ```
 pre-commit run ruff --all-files  # for ruff